braimanm/uitaf-docs/docs/test_lab/example.md

 ## Test Execution Details

 - The test will launch **four instances of the Chrome browser** and run **four different test cases in parallel**.
-- Upon completion of the test execution, a detailed report with the results will be automatically launched in your default web browser.
+- Upon completion of the test execution, a detailed <a href="/report/" target="_blank" rel="noopener noreferrer">**report**</a> with the results will be automatically launched in your default web browser.

 :::info